tamerfa/Cancer_research_with_Matplotlib/README.md

 ![Laboratory](Images/Laboratory.jpg)

-This project contains data about a fictional pharmaceutical company that specialises in anti-cancer pharmaceuticals.
+This project visualises data of a fictional pharmaceutical company that specialises in anti-cancer pharmaceuticals.
 In its most recent efforts, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.

 As per the dataset, 249 mice identified with SCC tumour growth were treated through a variety of drug regimens.
 Over the course of 45 days, tumour development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
+The purpose of this study was to compare the performance of their drug of interest, Capomulin, versus the other treatment regimens.
 Here I generated all of the tables and figures needed for the technical report of the study, as well as a summary of the study results.

 ## Steps